Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 Edit this file and search for `automatically_add_unknown_cats`.
 You are recommended to set this option's value to `true`.
 Be sure to restart your wallet if you modify this option, so your new CR-CATs will automatically be added to your wallet.

-If you prefer not to use this option, you can also manually add new CATs with the [add_token](https://docs.chia.net/wallet-cli#add_token) command.
+If you prefer not to use this option, you can also manually add new CATs with the [add_token](/wallet-cli#add_token) command.

 ### Setup summary

-At this point, you should have:
+At this point, in order to follow this tutorial you should have:
 * An instance of the cat-admin-tool repository installed locally
   * Verifiable by running `cats --help` and `cdv --help` (you should see a usage statement)
-* An Authorized Provider's wallet, which holds a DID, a VC, and some XCH or TXCH
+* An Authorized Provider's wallet, which holds:
+  * A DID
+  * A VC
+  * Some XCH or TXCH
-* A VC Holder's wallet, which holds a VC and some XCH or TXCH
+* A VC Holder's wallet, which holds:
+  * A VC
+  * Some XCH or TXCH
 * (If you want to test a failure case) A wallet that only holds some XCH or TXCH
 * (recommended) A synced full node
 * (recommended) Set `automatically_add_unknown_cats: true` in `config.yaml`